dmitrychebayewski/airrotterdam/README.md

 * "Monitor": Monitoring the air quality on the spot

 * "Top 7": Real-time values of Top 7 components (pollutants) contributing to AQI calculation, measured country-wide.
-The location, where the maximum was spotted, is shown on the map.
+The location where the maximum was spotted is shown on the map.

 ## Monitoring the air quality on the spot